theodoremoreland/Notes/AWS/Cloud_Practitioner/Cost.md

 Allows you to compare your on premises or colocation solution to AWS's cloud solution Generate savings reports (for download)

+Breaks down cost into four dimensions:
+1. Storage
+2. IT Labor
+3. Servers
+4. Networking

-Breaks down cost into four dimensions: Storage, IT Labor, Servers, Networking Breaks down how totals were calculated
+Breaks down how totals were calculated
 Makes assumptions about the technology and personnel Assumptions can be customized to user's specifications.